iabraham/bioe205/lectures/lec01/index.md

 ### Transducers & biotransducers

-A device that is capable of converting between the different types of energy is called _transducer_.
+A device that is capable of converting between different types of energy is called _transducer_.
 Thus, generators and motors and piezoelectrics are all transducers.
 However, within the realm of signal processing, by a transducer we often mean a device that is used to convert information encoded using one form